Stars-emerge-as-clouds-clear/Net-Bypass-Classroom/README.md

 After running the script, an input box will prompt you to enter the names of processes to terminate (separated by spaces).
 For example, entering `notepad.exe calc.exe` will terminate the Notepad and Calculator processes.

 ## Run the Script
-Save the script as a `.vbs` file (e.g., `UnbanAndKillProcesses.vbs`).
+1.Save the script as a `.vbs` file (e.g., `UnbanAndKillProcesses.vbs`).
-Execute it via the command line:
+2.Execute it via the command line:
    ```bash
    cscript UnbanAndKillProcesses.vbs